How to Remain Ethical In Today's Social Media Marketing Environment

 A couple of ways to ensure you’re transparent with your customers are to not withhold information and to not ignore customer messages.
 Remember to mention if you’re using your customer’s data.
 The more open you are with your customer base, the more trustworthy you’ll become.

 Before you publish any updates, make sure to fact-check and link the source if you can.
-It won’t take too long to verify the truth and will save a lot of time in case your customers pick this up and start spreading negating PR about your brand.
+It won’t take too long to verify the truth and will save a lot of time in case your customers pick this up and start spreading negative PR about your brand.
 Furthermore, try not to skew any statistics for your favour as this can also create brand image problems for your business.
 Avoid making promises that you can’t fulfil as finding yourself with an influx of angry customers isn’t a position any brand wants to be in.
 These little things can help to cultivate a culture of loyalty, openness and honesty between you and your consumers.

 Therefore, we suggest you try to come up with suitable yet intriguing headlines which will remain true to your article but still encourage readers to read more.

-Everyone these days tend to switch off at the sight of spam, and for good reason too.
+Everyone these days tends to switch off at the sight of spam, and for good reason too.
 Spam is irritating, to say the least, and often comes with an unwanted computer or malware virus.
 It clogs websites and social media pages with uninteresting, irrelevant content to the extent people will click unfollow to get it out of their feed.

 Therefore, try to avoid spamming your networks and followers.
 Even if you’re particularly excited about a new product release or service update, don’t post more than once a day about it!